Global Trauma Research

 Not only does GTR work with those who recently arrived in America, but Brooklynites who are second-generation immigrants who need support with their mental health needs and are the first in their family to consider therapy.

-“We’ve been so grateful to BKO for all its support — and not just financial support,” Dr. Saint-Jean said.
+“We’ve been so grateful to Brooklyn Org for all its support — and not just financial support,” Dr. Saint-Jean said.
 “They have really helped us become a stronger organization through their unflinching support.
 As a young executive director, I didn’t have a mentor — and I had to either learn through my own, through books, or through trial and error.
 But when you reach out for assistance, they’re always there to say, ‘How can we help?’”

 Discover Our Community Partners Across The Borough